crew7/ad_powershell/README.md

-# basic_powershell_scripts
+# ad_powershell
-Contains some vendor neutral query scripts that can be useful for admin work
+Contains some vendor neutral AD query scripts that can be useful for admin work